FasterXML/jackson-dataformat-xml/README.md

  * `@JacksonXmlText` allows specifying that value of one property is to be serialized as "unwrapped" text, and not in an element.

 for longer description, check out [XML module annotations](jackson-dataformat/wiki/JacksonXmlAnnotations).

+## Known Limitations

+Currently, following limitations exist beyond basic Jackson (JSON) limitations:

+* Root value should be a POJO; and specifically following types can be serialized as properties but not as root values:
+ * Java arrays
+ * `java.util.Collection` values (Lists, Sets)
+* Lists and arrays are "wrapped" by default, when using Jackson annotations, but unwrapped when using JAXB annotations (if supported, see below)
+ * Unwrapped List/array support is added in Jackson 2.1 (2.0 does NOT support them; arrays are always wrapped)
+ * `@JacksonXmlElementWrapper.useWrapping` can be set to 'false' to disable wrapping
+ * `JacksonXmlModule.setDefaultUseWrapper()` can be used to specify whether "wrapped" or "unwrapped" setting is the default

 # See Also